 Analysis shows that a 10% reduction (approx.) in total car vehicle kilometres between 2019 and 2030, combined with national and local action to encourage uptake of zero emission vehicles, would achieve the reduction in carbon emissions required by 2030.
 This requires a mix of policy measures, applied rapidly at an ambitious level, and supported by a substantial increase in funding.
 Figure 11 illustrates an indicative scenario to achieve this.

 3. The analysis takes account of planned population growth and development by 2030.

-Figure 11: Indicative scenario for achieving the required reduction in transport carbon emissions (excluding freight) between 2019 and 2030 and use smaller vehicles private car
+Figure 11: Indicative scenario for achieving the required reduction in transport carbon emissions (excluding freight) between 2019 and 2030 more public transport use.